This review was updated on Monday, April 4, 2005

 An attractively lensed tale about a young man seeking his place in life and love, “The Fever” gradually evolves into a passionate social statement about the ills afflicting contemporary Italy.
+Director Alessandro D’Alatri brings convincing anger to bear on the national pettiness and conformity that threaten his hero’s individuality and enthusiasm for life, though it all leads to a gratifying finale that smacks of fantasy and forced optimism.
 An engaging cast and some well-written comic dialogue should help make it a strong contender in local and Euro markets; fest programmers may also want to take a look.

 This very Italian story is centered, like many of D’Alatri’s films, on ordinary people leading apparently boring lives, though on closer inspection, they reveal an inner richness.
 Set in the charming northern town of Cremona, birthplace of Stradivarius, it deals with the common aspiration of many families to settle their offspring into government jobs.

 Like the son in Mario Monicelli’s 1977 “An Average Little Man,” nice guy Mario (Fabio Volo, star of D’Alatri’s previous film, “Casomai”) was earmarked at birth for paper-pushing by his soldier dad (now deceased) and seamstress mom (Gisella Burinato).
 Though temperamentally unsuited to be a bureaucrat, he steps into the role to earn money to fulfil his dream of opening a discotheque with his buddies.